Classifications and canonical forms of tensor product expressions in the presence of permutation symmetries: Graphical canonicalization algorithms

-Unlike for the special case (S\ref{S2}), in which there is a unique minimum at each level, in the presence of internal indices, several nodes may required to be explored when $\Ker\phi\ne\langle e\rangle$.
+Unlike for the special case (S\ref{S2}), in which there is always a unique minimum at each level, in the presence of internal indices, several nodes at the same level may need to be explored, when $\Ker\phi\ne\langle e\rangle$.
 Moreover, in this case it is not natural to define an ordering for partial images, which is of significant importance in pruning the search tree.
+This creates difficulties in using the traditional back track algorithm for efficiently finding the canonical form.

 The pair structure of elements in $\varpi(\pi)$ suggests that it is better to be viewed as a list of edges in a graph.
-Moreover, if there are external indices in $\pi$, then we enlarge $\Omega$ to include $D+1$ natural numbers.
-The first element 1 is an auxiliary vertex, while the rest $D$ elements correspond to those in the original $\Omega$.
-In this way, we can augment $\varpi(\pi)$ with $\theta(1,i)$ for $i\in\Omega_E(\pi)$, then the problem of finding the representative satisfying (C\ref{c1})-(C\ref{c4}) can be solved in a single framework, viz., the canonicalization of graphs, which is used in graph isomorphism problem.
+Moreover, if there are external indices in $\pi$, then we can enlarge $\Omega$ to contain $D+1$ natural numbers.
+The first element 1 is chosen to correspond to an auxiliary vertex, while the rest $D$ elements correspond to those in the original $\Omega$.
+[NB: This setting will ensure that a representative consistent with the conditions in Theorem \ref{representative}, in particular, the condition (C\ref{c1}), will be found.]
+Consequently, we can augment $\varpi(\pi)$ with $\theta(1,i)$ for $i\in\Omega_E(\pi)$, then the problem of finding the canonical form satisfying (C\ref{c1})-(C\ref{c4}) can be solved in a single framework.
+This will be similar to the canonicalization of graphs\cite{mckay2014practical,piperno2008search}, but with some important differences that will be mentioned later.
 Before introducing the algorithm, we formalize the correspondence between tensor products and graphs more explicitly.

-\begin{dfn}[Graphic representation of tensor products] An undirected graph is an ordered pair $G=(\Vset,\Eset)$, where $\Vset$ is a finite set of vertices or nodes, and $\Eset$ is a set of unordered pairs of vertices called edges.
-For a tensor product of form \eqref{tensorProduct}, suppose its correspondent coloring is $\pi$, we associate $\pi$ with a graph $G$ composed of $V=\Omega$ and $\Eset=\{(1,j):j\in\Omega_E(\pi)\}\cup \{(i,j):i,j\in \Omega_I(\pi)\}$ for general cases.
-The graph in special cases (S\ref{S1}) and (S\ref{S2}) can be obtained correspondingly. \end{dfn}
+\begin{dfn}[graphical representation of tensor products] An undirected graph is an ordered pair $G=(\Vset,\Eset)$, where $\Vset$ is a finite set of vertices or nodes, and $\Eset$ is a set of unordered pairs of vertices called edges.
+For a tensor product of form \eqref{tensorProduct}, suppose its correspondent coloring is $\pi$, we associate $\pi$ with a graph $G$ resulting a colored/labeled graph composed of $\Vset=\Omega$ and $\Eset=\{(1,j):j\in\Omega_E(\pi)\}\cup \{(i,j):i,j\in \Omega_I(\pi)\}$ for general cases.
+The graph in special cases (S\ref{S1}) and (S\ref{S2}) can be obtained similarly. \end{dfn}